 Do you know a group of students who could benefit from a Syracuse Smart Money workshop?

 Workshops run about one hour and are available on the topics listed below.
 The requesting faculty member, staff member, or student/student organization must provide the space and is also responsible for the promotion of the event.
 Computer access and projection capabilities are appreciated.

 Requests must be requested at least two weeks prior to the desired date.
 To schedule a workshop, complete the presentation request form.

-This interactive workshop provides activities for students to learn more about themselves and basic financial principles.
+This interactive workshop provides activities for students to learn more about themselves and an overview of basic personal financial principles.
 Recommended for all students, especially freshmen, sophomores, and first-year forums.